Flamelet Connection to Turbulence Kinetic Energy Dissipation Rate: Kinetic Energy

-The right side of Equation (23) requires knowledge of three quantities for rotational flamelet theory: $S^*, S_1, $ and vorticity $\omega$.
+The right side of Equation (\ref{26_1}) requires knowledge of three quantities for rotational flamelet theory: $S^*, S_1, $ and vorticity $\omega$.
 The Kolmogorov scale can be used to estimate the lengths.
 The kinetic energy per unit mass here is based on Kolmogorov scale velocity fluctuations; so, the value will be less than the statistical value for turbulence kinetic energy $k$.
 If a relation between the two kinetic energies is provided, knowledge of $k$ provides a relationship between those three quantities.
-Thereby, Equations (22) and (23) have potential to be used with knowledge of $\epsilon$ from resolved-scale computation to determine the needed inflow parameters $S^*$ and $\omega$ for the rotational flamelet model.

 The turbulence kinetic energy cascade is classically described by assuming the rate of turbulence kinetic energy transfer from any scale to a lower scale is identical.
 That means $\epsilon \approx (u')^2/ \tau' \approx (u')^3/ l'$, where $u', \tau'$ and $ l'$ are the associated velocity, time, and length scales for a given portion of the turbulence spectrum.
 At the Kolmogorov scale (i.e., the smallest scales), those scales are $u_{\kappa}, \tau_{\kappa}$, and $\kappa$, respectively.
-At that Kolmogorov scale, the Reynolds number $Re = u_{\kappa} \kappa / \nu \approx 1$ and the strain rate $u_{\kappa}/ \kappa \approx \epsilon / u_{\kappa}^2$ is the largest value across all scales.
+At that Kolmogorov scale, the Reynolds number $Re = u_{\kappa} \kappa / \nu \approx 1$ and the strain rate $u_\kappa/ \kappa \approx \epsilon / u_{\kappa}^2$ is the largest value across all scales.

 We will use the relations from Pope, Page 185 \citep{Pope2000}; the Kolmogorov velocity $u_{\kappa} \approx (\epsilon \nu)^{1/4}$ and the Kolmogorov length $\kappa \approx (\nu^3/\epsilon)^{1/4}$.
 We will average kinetic energy over a volume equal to $\kappa^3$.
-The last term in Equation (23) shows antisymmetry, taking positive values in two quadrants and negative values of identical magnitudes in the other two quadrants of any $\xi,\chi$ plane.
+The last term in Equation (\ref{26_1}) shows antisymmetry, taking positive values in two quadrants and negative values of identical magnitudes in the other two quadrants of any $\xi,\chi$ plane.
 Thereby, they have no consequence for our averaging.
-Equation (23) now yields after averaging the right side and relating the left side to $\epsilon$,
+Equation (\ref{26_1}) now yields after averaging the right side and relating the left side to $\epsilon$,